 Luckily, there are a few simple ways you can boost your Christmas home security this December…

-Designed to ensure you and your family have a very merry Christmas that goes by without a hitch, here are our top five tips for keeping burglars at bay and your home safe this festive season.
+Designed to ensure you and your family have a very merry Christmas that goes by without a hitch, here are our top Christmas home security tips for keeping burglars at bay and your home safe this festive season.

 In fact, it’s a literal glowing sign for any thief looking to go rockin’ robbing at Christmastime and a schoolboy error that should be avoided at all costs.

 Where possible, opt for battery-powered and decorative illuminations to avoid any need for a plug-in power source altogether.

 There are even solar-powered lights on the market if you want to kill two birds with one stone and give back to the environment at the same time.

 If mains-powered decorations are all you have and the only option available, consider installing an outside electrical outlet to power your lights without needing to use the inside.

 2. Get Rid of Gift Boxes Discreetly

 With Christmas refuse collection notoriously disorganised and infrequent during the festive period, it’s not unusual for bags to mount up by the time collections are finally made.

 In the case of recycling, this can leave you with a veritable shop window right outside your house, telling the entire street what now lies inside your house post-Xmas.